Article

 3. Benchmark competitors

-Many senior executives will want to review third-party benchmark data that describes how companies are implementing global trade technology and how it is benefiting them.
+Many senior executives will want to review third-party benchmark data describing how companies are implementing global trade compliance technology and how it benefits them.

 Sources of benchmarking information include reports from analysts such as Aberdeen, consultants including Deloitte and KPMG, trade associations, presentations at industry conferences, guides published by trade media outlets, and your professional network.